25 shades from one dyebath

 Included: All materials, comprehensive notes on processes covered, samples of fabric and yarn dyed in the workshop and tea and snacks!

 Location: This workshop will take place in a large studio in Bridgeton, Glasgow.
 The studio is located on the second floor of a 1960's building with access via stairs or a lift.
 If you have any questions about accessibility, please get in touch via the contact page or email firstname.lastname@example.org.

-COVID: In order to comply with Scotland's government safety requirements, there will be a limit of 10 participants to allow for social distancing.
-All precautions, such as the wearing of masks while moving about, maximum ventilation of the studio before and during the workshop, and enhanced cleaning and sanitising facilities, will be ensured.
+COVID: In order to keep everyone safe and happy, there will be a limit of 8 participants to allow for social distancing.
+All precautions, such as maximum ventilation of the studio before and during the workshop and enhanced cleaning and sanitising facilities, will be ensured.
 A comprehensive refund policy will be in place if you are unable to attend for COVID-related reasons.